rguatteri/python_for_healthcare/README.md

 > ⚠️ **Development Environment** Although course demonstrations used Google Colab, I completed this analysis locally in **Jupyter Notebook**, using a project-specific **`conda`** environment and **Visual Studio Code** for script development.
 I used this environment to acquire hands-on expertise with tools relevant to future genomics and bioinformatics workflows.
 Further details about how I set up this development environment are provided below.

-## Learning Objectives (BACKGROUND?)
+## Background

-The course focused on applying Python to common healthcare-data tasks, including:

-- Understanding the role of clinical, administrative, operational, public-health, and pharmacy data in healthcare decision-making.
-- Preparing datasets for analysis by identifying and addressing common problems related to data quality, cleanliness, and structure.
-- Exploring relationships between variables through descriptive analysis, correlations, and visualisations.
-- Applying text-based sentiment analysis to patient-experience reviews.
-- Developing reusable functions and scripts to automate repetitive analytical tasks.
-- Applying time-series analysis and forecasting to support healthcare-resource and medication-demand planning.
+The course first provides essential knowledge concerning the role of clinical, administrative, operational, public-health, and pharmacy data in healthcare decision-making.
+Building on this, the trainee is instructed on how to apply Python to common healthcare-data issues, while developing reusable functions and scripts to automate repetitive analytical tasks.
+By cleaning, transforming, and analysing healthcare-related data, one can extract insights on patterns and correlation between different variables, with the ultimate goal of supporting healthcare decisions.

 ## Repository Contents